nymtech/helios-nym/README.md

 ## Running it with Nym

-1. Set up and run a [nym-socks5-client](https://nymtech.net/docs/clients/socks5-client.html)
+Make sure that your 1080 local port is free, as that port is used for socks5 traffic redirection.

-1. `cargo run --example mixnet --release`
+`cargo run --example mixnet --release`

 That's all you need to do - the remaining "Helios standard instructions" below refer to the non-Nym ways of running it.